bobcatinabox/2020_data_challenge/README.md

 <b>Data Description</b>

 tbl_test_boxes.csv (this is the file you need to submit, each row is one box)

-	unboxer_id (unique to each unboxer, use to lookup data accross tables) vendor_id (unique to each vendor, use to lookup data accross tables) target_bobcat (you need to figure this one out) tbl_train_boxes.csv (these boxes are your training data, each row is one box)
+	unboxer_id (unique to each unboxer, use to lookup data accross tables) vendor_id (unique to each vendor, use to lookup data accross tables) target_bobcat (you need to figure this one out, decimal value between 0 and 1)

+tbl_train_boxes.csv (these boxes are your training data, each row is one box)

 	  unboxer_id
 	  vendor_id
-  target_bobcat (we are trying to predict the 1s) tbl_unboxer_attributes.csv (these features describe each unboxer)
+	  target_bobcat (we are trying to predict the 1s)

+tbl_unboxer_attributes.csv (these features describe each unboxer)

 	unboxer_id
 	feature_skimask 1-60 (discrete variables)
-  feature_beartrap 1-5 (discrete variables that are labels for attributes such as geography and gift/prank status) tbl_unboxer_keywords.csv (these are keywords selected by each unboxer)
+	feature_beartrap 1-5 (discrete variables that are labels for attributes such as geography and gift/prank status)

+tbl_unboxer_keywords.csv (these are keywords selected by each unboxer)
 	unboxer_id
-  keyword_id (unique to each keyword, use to lookup data accross tables) enabled (1 if keyword is selected by unboxer, -1 if keyword isn't selected by unboxer) tbl_vendor_keywords.csv (these are keywords used by each vendor)
+	keyword_id (unique to each keyword, use to lookup data accross tables) enabled (1 if keyword is selected by unboxer, -1 if keyword isn't selected by unboxer)

+tbl_vendor_keywords.csv (these are keywords used by each vendor)

 	vendor_id
 	keyword_id
 	enabled (all 1s)

 <b>Evaluation</b>